-The 2019 Environmental Initiative Awards, our annual celebration of the people and projects working in partnership to make Minnesota’s environment healthier and create a more vibrant society, will take place on May 22, 2019.
+The 2019 Environmental Initiative Awards is our annual celebration of the people and projects working in partnership to make Minnesota’s environment healthier and create a more vibrant society.

 This year’s event will honor seven award recipients — five projects and two individuals — during an inspiring night of networking and celebration with Minnesota’s environmental leaders.
 The evening will include a networking reception with heavy hors d’oeuvres, a seated program highlighting innovative efforts across Minnesota and an opportunity to meet people working at the intersection of a healthy environment, a prosperous economy and an equitable society.